Tchaoser/AI-Search-Engine/README.md

 ## 4. Full Integration Test / Quickstart Guide

 1. Ensure `.env` in the frontend points to `http://localhost:5000`.
-2. Start both servers:
+2. Start both servers after cd-ing into each in separate terminals:
     - Frontend: `npm run dev`
-    - Backend: `uvicorn main:app --reload --port 5000`
+    - Backend: `uvicorn main:app --reload --port 5000` (remember to enter the virtual environment first: .\venv\Scripts\Activate.ps1)
 3. Open the frontend URL (`http://localhost:5173`) in a browser.
-   If mock results display, the integration test passes.
+   If results display after entering a search query, the integration test passes.

 This confirms the frontend and backend communicate correctly, and the project is ready for further development.